-The result of the algorithm is the Shortest Path Map (SPM), which is a structure that decomposes the free region in O(n) cells such that it is sufficient to localize the cell of any target point q in order to compute its ESP to the source point p in $O(\log n)$ time.
+The result of the algorithm is the Shortest Path Map (SPM), which is a structure that decomposes the free region in O(n) cells such that it is sufficient to localize the cell of any target point q in order to reconstruct its ESP to the source point p in time proportional to the number of vertices in the shortest path.
 This is only possible because the cells of the SPM are delimited by not only straight lines but also hyperbolic arcs that result from the wavefront collisions with itself during the SPM construction.
-See Figure 6.
+See Figure 8.

 The SPM can be seen as a generalization of the SPT to every reachable point in the plane, instead of only to the reachable vertices.
 Although sub-quadratic algorithms exist for computing SPMs and the approach can benefit several applications, the algorithms are not straightforward to implement and they have not yet been much experimented in practice.
+New GPU techniques recently developed [Camporesi and Kallmann 2014] offer a promising alternative for computing SPMs in applications and were used to generate the examples in Figure 8.
+Because SPMs encode shortest paths from a source point to all points in the plane, they are in particular interesting when several paths for a same source point are needed.

-Figure 6: The shortest path map for a given source point p located at the center of each environment.
-After the map is computed, the ESP for any given point q in the environment can be found in $O(\log n)$ by connecting q to the generator of its region, and then through each parent generator until reaching p.
+Figure 8: The shortest path map for a given source point p located at the center of each environment.
+After the map is computed, the ESP for any given point q in the environment can be found by connecting q to the generator of its region, and then through each parent generator until reaching p.

-2.2 Spatial Partitioning Structures
+2.3 Spatial Partitioning Structures

-Given the difficulty in obtaining a simple and efficient approach for solving the ESP problem, practical approaches to path finding have extensively relied on representations that decompose the free region of the environment according to some criterion.
+Given the difficulty in obtaining a simple and efficient approach for solving the ESP problem, practical approaches to path finding have extensively relied on representations that efficiently decompose the free region of the environment according to other useful criteria.
 These structures however depart from the goal of finding ESPs, and instead provide structures of linear O(n) size that support fast searches for collision-free paths, but which are not necessarily globally shortest ones.

-2.2.1 The Voronoi Diagram and the Medial Axis
+2.3.1 The Voronoi Diagram and the Medial Axis